1988–89 Associate Members' Cup

 The 1988–89 Associate Members' Cup (known as the 1988–89 Sherpa Van Trophy) was the eight staging of a secondary football league tournament, and the sixth staging of the Associate Members' Cup, a knock-out competition for English football clubs in the Third Division and the Fourth Division.
 The winners were Bolton Wanderers and the runners-up were Torquay United.

 The competition began on 21 November 1988 and ended with the final on 28 May 1989 at Wembley Stadium.

-In the first round, there were two sections split into eight groups: North and South.
-In the following rounds each section gradually eliminates teams in knock-out fashion until each has a winning finalist.
-At this point, the two winning finalists faced each other in the combined final for the honour of the trophy.
+In the first round, there were two sections (North and South) split into eight groups.
+Each section gradually eliminates teams in knock-out rounds until each has a finalist.
+At this point, the two winning finalists face each other in the combined final for the honour of the trophy.